scperkins/EJEHardenberg.github.io/public/tech-blog/elasticsearch-filtered-aggregations.md

 	for( agg in a.aggregations ) {
 		var aggObject = a.aggregations[agg];
 		for( idx in aggObject.buckets ) {
-			var key = aggObject.buckets[idx].key
+			var term = aggObject.buckets[idx].key
-			// do something with the key, perhaps
+			// do something with the term, perhaps
 			// add it to a list keyed by the agg index (the _available key) }
 	}